betterscientificsoftware/Webinar-Process/checklist.md

 1. schedule online meeting for webinar
 1. create online survey
 1. create online document for Q&A
-1. receive final version of slides from presenter(s)
+1. receive final version of slides from presenter
 1. upload final version of slides into webinar website
 1. send link to online meeting, Q&A, survey and slides to registrants
 1. webinar